- Finding The Best Nail Polish

 How do I do a French manicure on short nails?

 You don't need super long nails to achieve a cool, French manicure.
 Repeat the same process of applying a base coat and the colour to the nail.
 Then when adding the white tip, be careful not to make the line too thick if you're working with shorter nails.
-You can always remedy any mistakes with a nail polish remover pen.
+You can always remedy any mistakes with nail polish remover and a Q-tip.

 Gel Nail Polish